emad-elsaid/emad-elsaid.github.io/_posts/2020-11-21-the chronicles of a left handed in egypt.md

   src: /images/IMG_20200913_195203.jpg
 ---

 I was born left handed.
-For a muslim family in Egypt that's not good news.
+For a Muslim family in Egypt that's not good news.
 The first time this came to my attention I was 5 years old.
 A little kid in Islamic Kindergarten my parents asked for help from the KG teacher about this issue and thankfully I had an understanding teacher.
 I still remember the gist of her answer until now.
 She told my parents that they shouldn't take any countermeasures, maybe just train him to eat with his right hand.

 Other kids were not so lucky.
-When I grew up friends told me thier experiences.
+When I grew up friends told me their experiences.
 A common remedy was that parents tie the kid left arm behind his back for long periods of time to train him on using his right hand.
-Others were beaten badly to make sure the sphycological barrier was too strong and they wouldn't dare to use their left hand.
-Others lucky kids like me were just scolded everytime they use their left hand.
+Others were beaten badly to make sure the physiological barrier was too strong and they wouldn't dare to use their left hand.
+Others lucky kids like me were just scolded every time they use their left hand.

 Moving to primary school I showed good illustrating skills with my left hand and